Undergraduate Program Political Science

 Political Science Bachelor's Degree and Minor: Why PSU?

-Internships to prepare you for your career beyond Portland State University Political Science students have access to signing up with a top notch internship program that connects you with alumni and current working professionals in your field of interest.
+Internships prepare you for your career beyond Portland State University.
+Political Science students have access to signing up with a top-notch internship program that connects you with alumni and current working professionals in your field of interest.
 The Political Science Internship Program helps students tie together what they have learned through coursework with practical political experience.
 It provides them with an opportunity to earn course credits in a learning situation outside the walls of the traditional classroom.

 Students have considerable flexibility in pursuing an internship position that is appropriate for their particular academic or professional needs.
 A variety of types of internships are acceptable for credit, be it serving as an assistant to a member of Congress or the state legislature, working in the city or county government, assisting a non-profit organization, or participating actively in an election campaign.
 The main criteria are that the position must be relevant to political science and it must provide the student with an opportunity to gain experience not otherwise available.

 Once hired as interns, students work closely with a faculty member who provides a directed course of study to help the students to understand the work they are doing.
 The interaction with the professor is a major component of the internship program, providing an academic perspective.

 In this program, you'll have direct access to the Internship Coordinator Professor Richard Clucas who is the primary liaison between the student interns, the sponsoring organization, and the individual faculty instructors.
 Professor Clucas can help you find internships, provides advice, monitors your work within the sponsoring organization, help you handle problems that arise on the job, and maintains all internship records.
 Even though the coordinator handles most of the internships in the department, all regular faculty members in Political Science can oversee internships.

 PSU Political Science students have worked as interns in a variety of organizations and positions.
 Here is a partial listing of some organizations and offices that have accepted interns from the Political Science department within the past few years: